Dimensional improvements of the logarithmic Sobolev, Talagrand and Brascamp-Lieb inequalities: Talagrand inequalities

 \subsection{Logarithmic Sobolev inequalities by transport}

-As observed in~\cite{ov00}, a $HWI$ inequality classically implies a logarithmic Sobolev inequality by bounding from above the second order polynomial in $W_2$ in $HWI$ by its maximum.
+As observed in~\cite{ov00}, the $HWI$ inequality~\eqref{hwi0} classically implies the logarithmic Sobolev inequality~\eqref{LS} by bounding from above the second order polynomial in $W_2$ in $HWI$ by its maximum.
 Likewise, the dimensional $HWI$ inequality~\eqref{hwi} is another path towards dimensional logarithmic Sobolev inequalities.
 Here we obtain :

 Let $\mu$ have density $e^{-V}$ where $V$ is $\mathcal C^2$ and satisfies $\He{V} \geq R\,{\rm Id}_n$ with $R>0$.
 Then

 for all $\nu$.
 Equivalently, in terms of deficit,

 In the Gaussian case, then $R=1$ and we obtain a bound which is slightly worse than~\eqref{eq-logsob-bakry-ledoux}, where a $\log(1+2u)$ term is replaced by the larger $2 \log(1+u)$.